 While companies are hooking onto this model as it causes them to get an agile workforce, diminish cost, and develop faster.
 In addition to this, this also aids them to avoid inevitable hassles like promotions, management, infrastructure, etc. With all these benefits at the disposal, there are several challenges that businesses deal with while working with the contingent workforce.

 Advantages aside, there are some of the significant challenges that come along with this model.
-The areas which organizations find a bit challenging while dealing with giggers constitute talent management, quality of supply, performance management, and on their training front.
+The areas that organizations find a bit challenging while dealing with giggers constitute talent management, quality of supply, performance management, and on their training front.
 Let’s understand them:

 While individuals with expertise in the skills are relatively easy to find, companies find it challenging to onboard someone who is culturally fit with the right set of behavioral attributes.
 There are relatively higher turnover rates associated with gig workers.
 It could be due to the reason that most of the gig assignments are not the dream job of candidates.
 Or, it could be for some extra earning money quickly.
 Also, there are times when you’d have to share some official data with them.
 Now, how to believe if they could be trusted!
 Knowing that they are less likely to continue for long haul within a company, they are less concerned about losing their job when they violate company rules and regulations.
 In short, it becomes challenging for HR and other decision-making bodies within an organization to pick a fit and perfect match for their job role.